Blood In Blood Out: Filming

-Principal photography began in May 1991, the film was shot in and around Los Angeles and East Los Angeles, A caterer was wounded when the crew was fired upon in a drive-by shooting in El Sereno, when crew members were taking down a set.
+Principal photography began in May 1991, with the film being shot in and around Los Angeles and East Los Angeles.
+During production, a caterer was wounded in a drive-by shooting in El Sereno, when crew members were fired upon while taking down a set.
 Other locations included sound stages at Raleigh Studios.

 The filmmakers were granted permission to film inside the walls of San Quentin State Prison, where much of the film's plot takes place.
 Several of the then-inmates appear in the film as extras.
 In addition, several of the prison staff members also appear as others and some facilitated the production of the film by serving as technical advisors.
 Many members of the staff were given small lines in the film, with the warden giving an extended cameo in a part that is somewhat integral to the plot.
 In addition, actor Danny Trejo, who appears in the film as Geronimo, had served time in San Quentin before deciding to become an actor.

 In addition to prison inmates and staff and artist Hernandez, screenwriter and barrio poet Jimmy Santiago Baca cameos as a prison inmate and member of the La Onda council.

 Actor Theodore Wilson died shortly after filming his scenes in the film.

 The film's title, 'Blood in blood out' refers to the initiation ritual of having to kill someone to enter a gang and, on the reverse end, not being able to leave the gang unless killed.
 This is a common initiation in many gangs, including prison gangs, and is also the motto of La Onda in the film.

 The film was originally supposed to be part one of a two-part film that Hackford had wanted to do, but wasn't able to complete.